Adan-Macias/WineReview_Project/README.md

 # WineReview: Project Overview
 - Provides analysis on wine review data containing close to 130k datapoints
-- Purpose of this project focuses on superior wine information based on a grading scale 80 - 100
+- Purpose of this project is to focus on wine information ratings based on a grading scale 80 - 100
-- Provides various data visualizations on superior wine interval along with a distribution of all intervals as per wine points
+- Provides various data visualizations on superior/classic wine interval along with a distribution of all intervals as per wine points
 - Demonstrates Top 25 wine varieties reviewed as per target dataset and calculates averages.
 - Visuals are auto saved after every execution and contained in a single subplot grid.